GreptimeTeam/docs/Kubernetes/operator.md

 ### 2\.
 Use Helm to install GreptimeDB `Operator`

-Make sure you already install [Helm][5].
-Use the following commands to install `greptimedb-operator` in default namespace:
+Make sure you have already installed [Helm][5].
+Use the following commands to install `greptimedb-operator` in the default namespace:

 ```shell
 helm repo add gt https://greptimeteam.github.io/helm-charts/